 - Spider mites

-Indoor palm trees and plants are very low maintenance, easy to grow houseplants that will thrive for years when you give them the proper care.
-Indoor palm plants are also beneficial to us because they are one of the best houseplants that help to purify the air in our homes!
-If you ask me, they might just be the perfect houseplant.
+Indoor palm trees and plants are very low maintenance, and will thrive for years when you give them the proper care.
+If you ask me, palms might just be the perfect houseplant.

-- How To Care For A Phalaenopsis Orchid Plant
+- How To Care For Dieffenbachia (Dumb Cane)

 Do you grow palm plants in your home?
 Share your indoor palm plant care tips and advice in the comments below.